 - Summer (June-August): Busy and hot (up to 30°C+), perfect beach weather

-- Fall (September-November): My favorite!
+- Autumn (September-November): My favourite!
 Pleasant weather, fewer crowds

 - Winter (December-February): Cheap, quiet, but some attractions closed